 About

-Amjadi holds an MFA in ceramics and sculpture from the University of Minnesota Twin Cities and currently serves as the City Artist in Residence Consultant at Public Art Saint Paul.
-She taught as an adjunct art faculty at Normandale Community College in Bloomington, Minnesota and as a visiting lecturer at the Carleton College, University of Minnesota, and Minneapolis College of Art & Design where she continues to work as an MFA Graduate Mentor.
-She co-runs a studio arts building and maintains a small ceramics business in the Q.arma Building in the northeast Minneapolis art district.
+Amjadi holds an MFA in ceramics and sculpture from the University of Minnesota Twin Cities and currently serves as the Saint Paul City Artist in Residence with Public Art Saint Paul.
+She teaches at the University of Minnesota and St. Olaf College, mentors MFA students at the Minneapolis College of Art & Design, and co-runs a studio arts building where she maintains a ceramics practice in northeast Minneapolis.

-Her work has been exhibited in several group and solo exhibitions nationally and internationally, including at Minnesota Museum of American Art (St. Paul, MN), Rochester Art Center (Rochester, MN), Weisman Art Museum (Minneapolis, MN), South Dakota Museum of Art (Brookings, SD), Des Moines Art Center (Des Moines, IA), The Soap Factory (Minneapolis, MN), University of St. Thomas (St. Paul, MN), Public Functionary (Minneapolis, MN), Beijing Film Academy (Beijing, China), Karlsruhe Academy of Fine Arts (Karlsruhe, Germany), and Haftsamar Gallery (Tehran, Iran) among others.
-Selected awards include MCAD-Jerome Emerging Artist (2020/2021), Artist Initiative Grants from the Minnesota State Arts Board (2015/2019), MSAB Creative Individual Grant (2024), and Jerome Hill Artist Fellowship (2025-2028).
+Her work has been exhibited nationally and internationally, including at the Minnesota Museum of American Art, Rochester Art Center, Weisman Art Museum, South Dakota Museum of Art, Des Moines Art Center, Beijing Film Academy, Karlsruhe Academy of Fine Arts, and Haftsamar Gallery in Tehran.
+Selected awards include the MCAD-Jerome Emerging Artist Award (2020–2021), Minnesota State Arts Board Artist Initiative Grants, the MSAB Creative Individual Grant (2024), and the Jerome Hill Artist Fellowship (2025–2028).

 In conversations with: